shur1m/ScheduleBotson/README.md

   * Allows you to schedule a message sent by the bot by date and time
   * currently only supports up to 24 days into the future (issue WIP)
   * use `!schedule` to schedule a message, and `!showschedule` to show scheduled messages in an embed
+  * use `!delete` to delete a scheduled message.
+This deletes any message that starts with the argument.
-  * will implement deleting scheduled messages later
+  * use `!show` to show scheduled messages in an embed

 ![Uzoma Medium Gif](https://i.imgur.com/hhPeiX5.gif)

 ### Planned:
-* Deleting scheduled messages
 * access to google calendar through discord
 * access to jmdict, weblio, and kotobank dictionaries<br>
 * Quizz/ poll functionality